 Don’t get me wrong, if I check the interwebs in a few weeks and see that Nick is coming back, I’m going to smile to hard it’ll hurt then run around faster than Darren Helm can skate.
 My heart wants Nick to play until I die so I never have to see the Wings without Lidstrom.
 I was about 8 when my aunt started taking me to games.
 I’m 28 now.
 Nick has played for 20 seasons.
 I do not know Red Wings hockey without him.
 As much as that scares me, sometimes, we need to try and take a chance.

 Okay, I’m done crying now.
 Please feel free to share opinions or random string of profanities here or on the Twitter device.
 Thanks for reading.

-Topics: Nicklas Lidstrom
+Tags: Nicklas Lidstrom